Research and reports

 Starting a clothing business is a very personal journey.
 You’re probably a creative person, with something different to offer in a fast-moving industry.
 It’s likely that you’ve spotted a gap in the market, or have a unique design in mind for a specific customer group.

 Whatever your inspiration for starting up, it’s important to define your niche from the out-set.
 Are you looking for information on how to start a fitness clothing brand or a sports clothing line, for example?
 Maybe you’re planning to build a fanbase for one specific item, like the world-famous Fred Perry shirt.

 Or it could be a particular style that you have in mind for your clothing line – like the pared back, design-focused children’s products sold by lifestyle brand Scandiborn, or menswear that nods to your own unique heritage?

-It could also be a clothing business that’s born out of a particular need or ethos, from cruelty-free clothing to premature baby accessories.
+It could also be a clothing business that’s born out of a particular need or ethos, from cruelty-free clothing and sustainable fashion to premature baby accessories.

 Know your niche, and bear it in mind.
 Even if you branch out and introduce lots of other designs as time goes by, your original idea gives you heritage, a guiding principle, and a reason to be remembered.

 If this is really just a shoestring idea, and you’re testing your designs on a small scale, you might not need a full-on business plan to get started.
 Watch out though, if your idea takes off you’ll want to scale pretty quickly, so it makes sense to keep even a rough plan in the background.

 A common question is 'how much does it cost to start a clothing line?', and while it may be possible to do it on just a few hundred pounds, it's far more likely to cost thousands.
 According to Make it British, 50 per cent of startups spent over £15,000 launching their UK-made brands.